 No, this is not a scene out of a fairy tale or a romantic novel.
 It was also not from a movie.
 It was something that I lived when I visited Tromsø.

 Some experiences can only be witnessed and any words to describe them is unfair to those experiences.
 This experience was one of them.

 Tromsø gave me what I wanted.
 It was cold, wet and dark, in spite of all these odds, I witnessed the marvelous side of the nature and it will always be close to my heart.

-Well, going back to the comment that the hostel owner made regarding Tromsø, I agree with him.
-I spent 10 days in Iceland with a hope of seeing the Northern lights.
-Unfortunately every single day the tour was cancelled due to bad weather.
+Going back to the comment that the hostel owner made regarding Tromsø, I agree with him.
+I spent 10 days in Iceland with the hope of seeing the Northern lights.
+Unfortunately every single day the tour was canceled due to bad weather.
 If I had not seen the Northern lights in Tromsø, I would have been very disappointed with the entire trip.